 For the cocktail

 - 2 oz pear ginger simple syrup

 - Slice of pear, sprig of rosemary, for garnish

 - Combine water, honey, pear, cinnamon and ginger in a small sauce pan.
 Bring to a simmer over medium heat.
 Stir until honey dissolves.
-Reduce heat and simmer for 20 minutes.
+Reduce heat and simmer for 5 minutes.
+Take off the heat and allow to cool for 10-15 minutes.
 Strain and discard the solids.
-Refrigerate until ready to use.
+Refrigerate until chilled and ready to use.

-- Combine bourbon, pear juice, simple syrup, and lemon juice in a cocktail shaker with ice.
+- Combine bourbon, pear nectar, simple syrup, and lemon juice in a cocktail shaker with ice.
 Vigorously shake until chilled.

-- Serve in martini glasses with a slice of pear and sprig of rosemary for garnish.
+- Divide between two martini glasses and garnish with a slice of pear and sprig of rosemary for garnish.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.